What we know about foster carers

-As foster agencies we have a responsibility:
+As a foster agency we believe we have a responsibility to:

-To advocate for foster carers to be treated with respect and recognised as part of the professional team around the child, challenging on the carers behalf when the need arises.
+- advocate for foster carers to be treated with respect and recognised as part of the professional team around the child, challenging on the carers behalf when the need arises.

-To promote best practice, ensuring that our foster carers are informed about the impact of childhood trauma not only on the child but also on themselves.
+- promote best practice, ensuring that our foster carers are informed about the impact of childhood trauma not only on the child but also on themselves.

-Another transferring family said that they had found the process with us “much more straightforward” than their previous assessment, and said “clearly the assessor had been able to get a lot from our files in advance, it had been surprisingly much more plain sailing than the initial assessment”.
-Furthermore they felt that because they were already foster carers they knew more than the first time and therefore everything was more understandable and therefore more enjoyable.
+Another transferring family said that they had found the process with us “much more straightforward” than their previous assessment and said “clearly the assessor had been able to get a lot from our files in advance, it had been surprisingly much more plain sailing than the initial assessment”.
+Furthermore, they felt that because they were already foster carers they knew more than the first time and therefore everything was more understandable and therefore more enjoyable.

 We are particularly sensitive to the transferring foster carer.
 We recognise that the decision to change agency is one that isn’t taken lightly.
 We treat any transfer to us, as an opportunity to reflect on the care being provided and offer a new space to reconsider support, development and training that may enhance that care.
 It doesn’t have to be an assessment that repeats the earlier process, but it needs to be rigorous and evidence based to show what has already been achieved and what more could be done with the right tools, resources and support.